Michel-saba/docker-examples/README.md

-# Dockerize full stack application
+# Dockerize full stack application (react, express, mongodb)

 This is a full stack application with a react frontend, express backend and mongodb database.
  The application for demonstration purposes only.

+## How to run the application with docker compose
-- to run the application, run the following commands:
+- to run the application, run the following commands from the directory containing the docker-compose.yml file:
 ```
 docker compose up -d
 ```